sgladkoff/goldpan-ru/docs/interpretisto.md

 ### Attendee (Event Local)

-This role has been created as an interpretation aid for users intending to attend a foreign-language conference physically.
+This role has been created as an interpretation aid for users intending to attend foreign-language conferences physically.

 As an **Attendee (Event Local)**, you can only listen to streamed audio from available users with the **Interpreter** role, in your chosen language.
 This role provides no streaming or chat input.